browserengineering/book/book/security.md

 (never send the `Referer` header when leaving this page) or `same-origin` (only do so if navigating to another page on the same origin).
 Implement those two values for `Referer-Policy`.

-[^10]: Our browser only supports one scheme, `http`, so I'm not
-    including that in the origin.

 [^11]: Well...
 Our connection isn't encrypted, so an attacker could
     pick up the token from there.
 But another *server* couldn't.